Talking in tongues – culture, language and global digital marketing

 Operating multiple digital markets can challenge the most experienced managers.
 From online consumer behavioural patterns to internet usage and platform engagement, each country can differ greatly.
 All too often, a company’s approach is to reapply the domestic structure and roll out the same strategy to each target market.
 Translating content, keywords and ads, replicating digital platforms and therefore neglecting major cultural and social differences.
 Culture and online consumer behaviour are acculturated; stagnating campaign performance and brand awareness.

-At Oban Multilingual, we strongly believe the greatest factor in launching a successful international digital campaign is to localise online strategy.
+At Oban, we strongly believe the greatest factor in launching a successful international digital campaign is to localise online strategy.
 Driving engagement and brand visibility through a user’s preferential search terms and building a presence on relevant platforms for each territory.

 So, what are the key differences when it comes to conducting a global online search strategy?
 We’ve highlighted some of the main principles to be aware of when creating an international digital strategy, proving examples of unique elements in language and behaviour.